TinyTinni/QtDuckDBDriver/README.md

 For pre-build dlls, please choose the right version (See [Qt Doc about plugin version](https://doc.qt.io/qt-6/deployment-plugins.html#loading-and-verifying-plugins-dynamically))
-tl;dr: don't use the plugin on Qt version below the version it was build for.
+*tl;dr*: don't use the plugin on Qt version below the version it was build for.

+## How-To Build
+Either use CMake with an installed Qt6 Version.
+This one is preferred as you has the most control over it.
+Or, a package for Windows like in the Release Page is always provided in [Github Actions](https://github.com/TinyTinni/QtDuckDBDriver/actions).
+You can either fork the repository and pin the versions in the github workflow or download it from this project, if the artifacts are still present.

 ## License